jennhoward/HowardJenniferIT1025/Unit7/readme.md

 # Structured Query Language (SQL)
-* Explain RDBMS and how it relates to SQL and the purpose of SQL A Relational DataBase Management System stores information in a tabular form and a Structured Query Language is used to communicate with a dabase.
+* Explain RDBMS and how it relates to SQL and the purpose of SQL

-* Pick two related tables from the diagram provided in the "module - SQL" and explain the relationship between them
+A Relational DataBase Management System stores information in a tabular form and a Structured Query Language is used to communicate with a dabase.

-a) which is the primary key?
+* Pick two related tables from the diagram provided in the "module - SQL" and explain the relationship between them a) which is the primary key? b) which is the foreign key?

-b) which is the foreign key?
+I choose "Orders" and "Order Details":  "Order ID" is primary key in "Oders" and a foreign key in "Order Details".
+"Orders" contains the information required to ship orders.
+"Order Details" contain a few pieces of data specific to the "Order" and a foreign key to "Products".

 * Using W3Schools, try out a a) select statement a) where clause and upload screenshots of the results.
 * Explain how SQL injections are a security threat and what can be done to reduce the issue.